William Price (physician): Personal beliefs

 Price held several strongly held beliefs that ran counter to the Victorian social norms of the time, and chose to promote them in a "most exhibitory fashion".
-Biographer Dean Powell considered him "a maverick and a rebel", but was unsure as to whether Price's eccentricity was a result of mental illness or not.
+Biographer Dean Powell considered him "a maverick and a rebel", but was unsure whether Price's eccentricity were a result of mental illness or not.

 A nudist, Price refused to wear socks, considering them to be unhygienic, and washed coins, fearing that they were a source of cross-contamination.
 He opposed vaccination, in part due to his brother's childhood death following an inoculation, and refused to treat patients who were tobacco smokers.
-He was an advocate of vegetarianism, believing that eating meat "brought out the beast in man", and denounced vivisection.
+He advocated vegetarianism, believing that eating meat "brought out the beast in man", and denounced vivisection.
 Price opposed marriage, which he saw as the enslavement of women, instead advocating free love.
 Price also argued many fellow practitioners were nothing but 'poison peddlers', making their money selling drugs and profiting off the sick rather than tackling the cause of the illness.

 Price was also responsible for the building of the famous "Round houses" in Pontypridd.
-He convinced a local builder that he owned the land and these round houses were to be the gateway to his mansion.
-He neither owned the land nor a mansion.
+He convinced a local builder that he owned the land and these round houses were to be the gateway to his mansion, although he owned neither the land nor a mansion.

 Price believed that religion was often used to enslave people, and despised "sanctimonious preachers".

-His religious beliefs have provided an influence on the modern druidic movement.
+His religious beliefs have influenced the modern druidic movement.
 Michell referred to him as "a natural shaman".